-Complaints Division - The mission of the Complaints Division is to resolve tax disputes, without litigation, on a fair and impartial basis for the Government or the taxpayer, which will foster voluntary compliance and public confidence in the integrity and efficiency of the Tax Administration.
-During the period January - December 2020, the number of complaints received was 496, while 217 complaints were reviewed.
+Complaints Division - The mission of the Division is to resolve tax disputes, without litigation, on a fair and impartial basis for the Government or the taxpayer, which will foster voluntary compliance and public confidence in the integrity and efficiency of the Tax Administration.
+During the period January - November 2021, the number of complaints received is 434, while the total reviewed complaints were 341.